 Most members of the Santa Clara Valley Chapter live, work & fly in San Mateo & Santa Clara counties.
-Other chapters in our area include Bay Cities 99s (Oakland & East Bay), Alameda County 99s, Santa Rose 99s, Sacramento Valley 99s and Monterey Bay 99s.
+Other chapters in our area include Bay Cities 99s (Oakland & East Bay), Alameda County 99s, Santa Rosa 99s (Sonoma County), Sacramento Valley 99s and Monterey Bay 99s.
 If you are outside of our area, you can try to find a chapter closer to you on the 99s International Web site.

 If you are a woman pilot or a future woman pilot, we cordially invite you to visit our regular monthly meeting, to get to know us, and join our international community of women flyers.